-The Federal Communications Commission (FCC) is currently creating rules to conduct, for the first time, voluntary incentive auctions of spectrum, including broadcast TV spectrum, as authorized by Congress last year.
+The Federal Communications Commission (FCC) is currently creating rules to conduct voluntary incentive auctions of broadcast spectrum as authorized by Congress in 2012.

 The 2010 FCC National Broadband Plan recommended the reallocation of broadcast TV spectrum for wireless broadband use.

-In 2012, Congress passed legislation that included language granting the FCC authority to hold spectrum incentive auctions.
-Congress incorporated provisions to safeguard local television stations during a voluntary incentive auction process.
+In 2012, Congress passed legislation that included language granting the FCC authority to hold broadcast spectrum incentive auctions.
+Congress incorporated provisions to safeguard local televisions stations during a voluntary incentive auction process.
 As directed by Congress, the incentive auction of broadcast TV spectrum will have three major interrelated parts, including:

-NAB continues to support truly voluntary spectrum incentive auctions that ensure viewers retain access to the local news, emergency information and quality programming on which they rely, and safeguard viewers' ability to take advantage of broadcast innovations on the horizon.
+NAB continues to support a truly voluntary spectrum incentive auction that ensures viewers retain access to the local news, emergency information and quality programming on which they rely, and safeguard viewers' ability to take advantage of broadcast innovations on the horizon.

-NAB is participating in the incentive auction rulemaking proceeding and will continue to emphasize that:
+NAB is participating in the incentive auction rulemaking proceeding to advocate for the best rules possible for those who choose to participate in the auction as well as those who do not.
+We will continue to emphasize that:

-Congress should provide strong oversight to ensure that the FCC implements the voluntary incentive auction legislation as intended and that the viewer protections provided by the law are fully preserved.
+Congress must provide strong oversight to ensure that the FCC implements the voluntary incentive auction legislation as intended and that the viewer protections provided by the law are fully preserved.